allissadillman/NIH-Data-Science-Bootcamp-2020/README.md

 12:00-12:50- Introduction to bootcamp and goals

-1:00-1:50 – Introduction to data science by Susan Gregurick
+1:00-1:50 – Introduction to data science by Dr. Susan Gregurick

 2:00-2:30 – Introduction to technologies used in this bootcamp